The Shnookums & Meat Funny Cartoon Show: Production

 Shnookums & Meat was created and written by Bill Kopp, who also created Toonsylvania and Mad Jack the Pirate.
 The show was directed by Jeff DeGrandis.
 Kopp was the voice of Eek!
 The Cat and Yuckie Duck from The What-A-Cartoon!
 Show on Cartoon Network.

 The idea for a series starring a cat and dog was pitched to Kopp and DeGrandis by Greg Weisman, a development executive at Walt Disney Television Animation who was also developing Gargoyles at the time.

-Disney previously reached out to Carbunkle Cartoons (one of the animation studios that worked on The Ren & Stimpy Show) to work on the show's animation, but was denied due to their unwillingness to put up the same amount of money that they get from Spumco.
+Disney previously reached out to Carbunkle Cartoons (one of the animation studios that worked on The Ren & Stimpy Show) to work on the show's animation, but they declined due to Disney's unwillingness to put up the same amount of money that they received from Spumco.

 Segments on "Marsupilami"

 Shnookums & Meat originated as a segment on Disney's 1993 series Marsupilami.
 Five episodes were shown on that series, and were later run again as part of the actual Shnookums & Meat series in 1995.
 These episodes were: